The City of David is the oldest section for Jerusalem and is actually more ancient than the Old City of Jerusalem.

 About 3,000 years ago, King David conquered Jerusalem from the Canaanites.

-He then left the city of Hebron for and established his royal city and made it the unified capital of the tribes of Israel.
+He then left the city of Hebron for Jerusalem, established his royal city, and made it the unified capital of the tribes of Israel.

 King David built a royal palace and brought the Ark of the Covenant into the city, transforming it into a spiritual and political center.

 King David’s son, King Solomon, expanded the city to include Mount Moriah (where the Binding of Issac took place).